DDR0/fuseblk-filename-fixer/readme.md

 ## What does it do?

-Current filename substitutions are, by default:
+Current file extension substitutions are, by default:

 | Input | Output |
 | --- | --- |